 CURTIS, HINTON (?–1846).
 Hinton Curtis, soldier, farmer, and member of Stephen F. Austin's Old Three Hundred, received title to a league of land now in Matagorda County on August 10, 1824.
 In 1826 he was listed as a farmer and stock raiser between the ages of twenty-five and forty and married to Sarah A. Curtis; he owned one slave.
 In October 1829 he was named administrator of the estate of James F. Tong.
 He served in Capt.
-John Austinqv's company at the battle of Velasco in 1832 and at the battle of San Jacinto as a private in Capt.
+John Austin's company at the battle of Velasco in 1832 and at the battle of San Jacinto as a private in Capt.
 William H. Patton's Fourth Company-the so-called "Columbia Company"-of Col. Sidney Sherman's Second Regiment, Texas Volunteers.
 Curtis died at Matagorda on December 28, 1846.
 He had no children.
 James B. Hawkins was named administrator of his estate.

 Lester G. Bugbee, "The Old Three Hundred: A List of Settlers in Austin's First Colony," Quarterly of the Texas State Historical Association 1 (October 1897).
 Daughters of the Republic of Texas, Muster Rolls of the Texas Revolution (Austin, 1986).
 Sam Houston Dixon and Louis Wiltz Kemp, The Heroes of San Jacinto (Houston: Anson Jones, 1932).
 Texas State Gazette, October 24, 1829.
 Gifford E. White, 1830 Citizens of Texas (Austin: Eakin, 1983).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas W. Cutrer, "CURTIS, HINTON," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fcu30.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas W. Cutrer, "CURTIS, HINTON," accessed August 03, 2020, http://www.tshaonline.org/handbook/online/articles/fcu30.